belenirureta/GAMES/README.md

-**G**enerator for **A**steroid detection in **M**achine-learning **E**nhanced **S**urveys
+# **G**enerator for **A**steroid detection in **M**achine-learning **E**nhanced **S**urveys (GAMES)

-This script generates synthetic asteroid streaks for astronomical image analysis, specifically for simulating the appearance of asteroids in wide-field surveys.
+**GAMES** generates synthetic asteroid streaks for astronomical image analysis, specifically for simulating the appearance of asteroids in wide-field surveys.
 The user can specify a coarse magnitude-length distribution to generate the streaks.
 For a given magnitude, it calculates the appropriate brightness per pixel and injects synthetic streaks into the images, making them realistic by convolving them with the PSF of each individual image.
 The orientation of the streaks is random.
 The resultant images can be used for testing detection algorithms or training machine-learning models.

 **What it does:**